weiserlab/ambuj/position.md

 * IC Design, fabrication of chips
 * Wireless tesbeds, software defined radios

 **Please note:** While having experience in one or more of the aforementioned areas is beneficial, it is not a prerequisite.
-Above all, we value curiosity, creativity, diligence, and a passion for conducting experiments and learning.
-We stand ready to guide individuals who demonstrate an eagerness to learn and contribute to our research endeavors.
+We value curiosity, creativity, diligence, and a passion for conducting experiments and learning.

 We are located at the Systems and Networking lab in the new [computer science building Computing 3(COM3)](https://com3.comp.nus.edu.sg/).

-**We also are egaer to host students currently enrolled in bachelor's, master's, and other programs for internships!**

 ## Open Positions